-Bather Protection Programs have been introduced in most popular public bathing beaches as a public safety measure against the risk of shark attacks.
-The Bather Protection Programmes can adversely affect threatened species, populations or ecological communities and may also affect unaffected species, populations or ecological communities that were not previously threatened to become threatened.
+Bather Protection Programs have been introduced at most popular public bathing beaches as a public safety measure against the risk of shark attacks.
+The Bather Protection Programmes can adversely affect shark species threatened species, populations or ecological communities and may also affect species, populations or ecological communities that were not previously threatened to become threatened.
 The inclusion of the management of sharks in the Integrated Development Plans (IDP's) is essential in protecting shark species while minimizing interactions and conflicts between recreational water users and sharks.
 Some of the objectives that can be included in the IDP's are:

-- Lessen the risk to humans from shark attack at beaches; - Reduce the impact on non-target species - Strive to obtain the latest technology on shark monitoring - Environmental Education and Awareness - Ensure that monitoring and reporting is undertaken in a transparent manner.
+- Strive to minimize human/shark incidents by keeping them apart through ecological alternative - Reduce the impact on non-target species - Strive to obtain the latest technology on shark monitoring - Environmental Education and Awareness

+Ensure that monitoring and reporting is undertaken in a transparent manner.